Why Use An Angled Guitar Cable? Angled Jacks vs Straight Jacks

 What if the guitar cable has a straight plug and a right-angle plug on the other end?
 Does the right angle go into the guitar or the amp?

-Plug the cable so that the least amount of stress is placed on the cable, the guitar, and the amplifier.
-If the plug on the guitar will only accept one type of jack, then use that type.
+In general, plug in the cable so that the least amount of stress is placed on the cable, the guitar, and the amplifier.
+If the jack on the guitar will only accept one type of plug, then use that type.
 It does not matter what direction the signal flows through the cable.

-You can find cables with any combination of jack types.
-There are cables with with straight jacks at both ends.
-And there are some cables with one right-angle jack that have a straight jack at the other end.
-There are also cables that have right-angle jacks at both ends.
+You can find cables with any combination of plug types.
+There are cables with straight plugs at both ends.
+And there are some cables with one right-angle plug that have a straight plug at the other end.
+There are also cables that have right-angled plugs at both ends.

 Find and buy the cable that best suits your setup.
 I have multiple cables for when I’m playing in a different situation or changing guitars or amps.

 Amplifiers with top-mounted input jacks are an excellent example of when to use a right-angled plug.
-Top-mounted inputs mean that straight-jack cables will stick straight up from the amp, making them more cause damage to the input on the amp if bumped too hard.
+Top-mounted inputs mean that straight-jack cables will stick straight up from the amp, making them more prone to damage if bumped too hard.

-There are also times where the tip of the jack breaks of into the plug.
-This can be tricky to fix while on stage if you don’t have pliers on hand.
+There are also times when the tip of the plug breaks off in the jack.
+If you don’t have pliers on hand, this can be tricky to fix while on stage.

 Also, you can’t stack a pre-amp on top if the cable is in the way.
 A right-angled jack would fix that problem.
 Using a right-angled cable means that the cable will run flat against the amp’s top and out the side, allowing you to route it as needed.

-A point of stress that I see sometimes is when someone has an amp stack or some large speaker cabinet.
-A straight angled plug will place more pressure on the plug and jack due to the weight of the cable and the result of it having more torque from sticking out.
+I sometimes see a point of stress when someone has an amp stack or a large speaker cabinet.
+A straight-angled plug will place more pressure on the plug and jack due to the weight of the cable and the result of it having more torque from sticking out.

 Lastly, right-angled cables are great for connecting all your pedals when using a pedalboard.
 Often pedals are placed closely together, and there is no room for a straight jack to be sticking out.
 Right-angled jacks will allow you to fit your pedals next to each other, allowing for maximum space efficiency and more pedals!

 These cables are often referred to as patch cables and will have a right-angle jack on both ends.
-These low–profile cable ends mean they can have a tight fit in between your various pedals.
+These low–profile cable ends mean they can fit tight between your various pedals.

 Conclusion